ozydingo/abigstick/_posts/2017-03-30-rails-is-ridiculous.markdown

 # => ActiveSupport::TimeWithZone
 ```

- So, there's no method source but there is an owner??
-And there is a source for `Time`?
+ So the owner is as expected but we can't find the source location??
+Even though we can for `Time`?
+Shouldn't they be the same?
 We need more basic sanity checking:

 ```ruby
  Time.zone.now.class.superclass